Health libraryBack to health library

 This two-step process involves a drug and a special light.
 The drug, either rubbed on the skin or injected, travels to the cancer cells, where it's absorbed.
 After several hours or days, a device that produces specific types or colors of light is shined on the skin.
 The light activates the drug, which kills the cancer cells.

 The process generally causes little damage to healthy tissue, but the skin may become very sensitive to sunlight or bright indoor light.
 That sensitivity usually goes away after several weeks.

-According to the NCI, radiation isn't a common remedy for skin cancer, but it may be used to treat a tumor on the nose, eyelid, ear or similar location where surgery would be difficult or a scar more likely.
+Radiation may be used to treat a very large tumor or a tumor on the nose, eyelid, ear or similar location where surgery would be difficult.
 It also may be used when melanoma has spread to other parts of the body.